 - 1. Student must complete SCHS application form and discuss it with their counselor. - 2.
 The course is intended to be taken for college, not high school credits. - 3.
 The student must be enrolled in at least four courses at SCHS.
-KC/TC students will not be eligible.
+KCTC students may have the chance to dual enroll through their program of study.
 If necessary, a revised schedule must be worked out with the registrar. - 4.
 The student must be able to meet South Christian graduation requirements. - 5.
 The student's GPA must meet the dual enrollment requirements of the college. - 6.
-Student should consult with their counselor prior to signing up for a class. - 7.
-The student is responsible for completing the college's application and enrollment procedure for the college course as well as for paying all necessary fees.
+Student should consult with their counselor prior to signing up for a class. - The student is responsible for completing the college's application and enrollment procedure for the college course as well as for paying all their textbook and necessary fees.